Foley Carrier Services

 Don't destroy anything during an active investigation.
 If you've received notice of a compliance review or enforcement action, keep all documentation until the matter is fully resolved, even if the standard window has technically passed.

 For the complete document list for an active driver qualification file, see the DQF Checklist.
-Foley's Dash platform tracks retention timelines at the document level, so nothing gets destroyed early, and you can avoid FMCSA violations and fines.
+Foley’s Dash platform helps track retention timelines at the document level, making it easier to manage records and avoid premature deletion.
 See how it works.

 Revision record | 2026-03-23 | Full rewrite for voice and detection compliance | Foley Compliance Team | | 2026-03-23 | Rewrite pass 2 for detection compliance | Foley Compliance Team |